SuperSwiftDev/WebCompiler/README.md

 This is the spiritual successor to [Subscript HTML](https://github.com/subscript-publishing/subscript-html), originally built for publishing academic notes with embedded math, graphs, and textbook-style structure — now re-imagined as a general-purpose static site compiler.

+# Real World Example

+My site at [colbyn.com](https://colbyn.com) is now build with `web-compiler` using GitHub pages!

+You may see the [source code over here](https://github.com/colbyn/ColbynDotCom) for a real-world example setup.

 ---

 ## ✨ Highlights